morgan-leahy/eleventy-netlify-boilerplate-01/posts/secondpost.md

 ---
 title: This is the second example post
+date: 2022-04-24T12:58:24.662Z
+author: John Appleseed
 summary: Why contemplating our mortality can be a powerful catalyst for change
-date: 2020-01-01
-author: John Appleseed
 tags:
   - sport
 ---